jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 ...

-Returns makes you able to exit procedures, a single repetition, a whole repetition loop, a select statement, etcetera.
+Returns makes you able to exit commands, a single repetition, a whole repetition loop, a select statement, etcetera.

 A jump ...

-Unconditional jumps are usually just regular calls to other procedures.
-Another special unconditional jump is immediately ending the procedure or the block or ending the current procedure and the next one and so on.
+Unconditional jumps are usually just regular calls to other commands.
+Another special unconditional jump is immediately ending the command or the block or ending the current command and the next one and so on.

 You could speak of conditional calls, actually.

 \>

 <
-Unconditional jumps are usually calls to other procedures indendent of a boolean state: regular calls.
-Another special unconditional jump is immediately ending the procedure (returning or ending a for loop) or ending the current procedure and the next one and so on (ending a nested loop and also the loop its nested in)
+Unconditional jumps are usually calls to other commands indendent of a boolean state: regular calls.
+Another special unconditional jump is immediately ending the command (returning or ending a for loop) or ending the current command and the next one and so on (ending a nested loop and also the loop its nested in)
 \>

 ```vb